 ESP units should ideally be installed before (or upstream of) residual current devices (RCDs) and not on the load side.
 ESP units should only be installed on the load side of the RCDs if the load in question is external to the building.

 This should help to reduce any spurious tripping of such devices due to transient overvoltages.
-Where ESP units are installed after (or downstream) of RCDs, special transient hardened RCDs (type 'S') should be used (e.g. ABB F 200 A selective type series).
+Special transient hardened RCDs (type 'S') can be obtained from a number of manufacturers

 9.3 Insulation tests (flash testing)